-Student Survey Items Used in the Calculation of Factors for the School Climate Indicator ltem Text of Item Student Perceptions of Social Physical Environment (SPE ^S) ^a SPE 1 ^S Students at my school believe they can do good work.
-SPE 2 ^S The grounds around my school are kept clean.
-SPE ^S The hallways at my school are kept clean.
-SPE_4^S The bathrooms at my school are kept clean.
-SPE ^S Broken things at my school get fixed.
-SPE ^S Students at my school behave well in class.
+Table 17Student Survey Items Used in the Calculation of Factors for the School Climate Indicator

+Item Text of Item Student Perceptions of Social Physical Environment (SPE ^S) ^a SPE_1^S Students at my school believe they can do good work.
+SPE 2 The grounds around my school are kept clean.
+SPE3 The hallways at my school are kept clean.
+SPE ^S The bathrooms at my school are kept clean.
+SPE ^S 5 Broken things at my school get fixed.
+SPE_6^S Students at my school behave well in class.
 SPE 7 Students at my school behave well in the hallways, in the lunchroom, and on school grounds.
 SPE ^S Students from different backgrounds get along well at my school.
 SPE 9 Teachers and students get along well with each other at my school.
-SPE 5 10 I am satisfied with the social and physical environment at my school.
-Student Perceptions of Safety (S^{S}) S_1^S I feel safe at my school before and after school hours.
+SPE{10}^S I am satisfied with the social and physical environment at my school.
+Student Perceptions of Safety (S ^S) S_1^S I feel safe at my school before and after school hours.
 S_2^S I feel safe at my school during the school day.
-S_3^S I feel safe going to or coming from my school.
+S 3 I feel safe going to or coming from my school.

-Note: No factor score shall be reported that is derived from fewer than 20 students, however that score shall be calculated and used in the calculation of SC^{sch} , as well as the district and state mean factor scores, provided that score is based on at least 10 respondents.
+Note: No factor score shall be reported that is derived from fewer than 20 students.
 Items shown in this table may or may not reflect the order with which they are presented to respondents when completing the school climate survey.
 All items are answered on a four-point Likert scale where 1 = Disagree, 2 = Somewhat Disagree, 3 = Somewhat Agree, and 4 = Agree.
 A fifth option, in which 5 = "Don't Know", shall be coded as missing data.
 Items associated with each factor are taken from Gareau, S., May, J., Mindrila, D., Ishikawa, T., DiStefano, C., Monrad, D.M., & Price, K. (2010, May).
 The relationship between school climate and school performance.